keegk/General_Nanopore_Analysis/README.md

 **Basecalled with Dorado**:
-2.2) Demultiplex the bam filed generated from Dorado basecalling with dorado_demux_bam.sh 2.3) Quality control: generate summary sequencing files from bam files with dorado_bam_seq_sum.sh 2.4) Quality control: Nanoplot on each summary sequencing file with Nanoplot_guppy_gpu.sh 2.5) Using samtools to convert bam files to FASTQ files with bam2fq.sh
+2.2) Demultiplex the bam filed generated from Dorado basecalling with dorado_demux_bam.sh 2.3) Quality control: generate summary sequencing files from bam files with dorado_bam_seq_sum.sh 2.4) Quality control: Nanoplot on each summary sequencing file with Nanoplot.sh 2.5) Using samtools to convert bam files to FASTQ files with bam2fq.sh

 3) Tidying the FASTQ files